 Enter the channel number of the panel.
 This must be a number between 10000 and 19999.
+It must be a unique number.
+This means that no other panel should have this number.

 Panel type

 Enter here the description of the panel.
 This should be a name supported by TPDesign4.
 For example a valid name would be MVP-5200 or NXD-700V.
 Avoid a small "i" at the end because this would mean that the panel can communicate with another one.
 Currently the panel to panel communication is not implemented in TPanel!